-Greeks call it kotopoulo soupa or kotosoupa avgolemono.
-Apart from chicken it can include carrots, celery, avgolemono and rice.
-There are varieties with orzo pasta, however orzo is rarely used in the traditional Greek chicken soup.
+- Greeks call this soup kotopoulo soupa or kotosoupa avgolemono.
+Apart from the chicken, it can include carrots, celery, onion, avgolemono and rice.
+There are varieties of Greek chicken soup with orzo pasta, especially in the USA; however, orzo is rarely used in Greece for kotosoupa.

 What is Avgolemono?

 Avgolemono is a lemon and egg sauce.
-Greeks use avgoglemono in chicken soup, stuffed grape leaves, meatball soup etc. It adds rich and bright flavors in the dish.
+Greeks make avgolemono for chicken soup, as a sauce over stuffed grape leaves, for giouvarlakia-meatball soup, etc. The lemon adds rich and bright flavors to the dish.

-In this chicken soup avgolemono is added at the very end of cooking.
+Avgolemono is always in the soup added at the very end of cooking.

-To make avgolemono sauce, you’ll need to whisk eggs with freshly squeezed lemon juice.
-While whisking constantly, slowly pour some of the hot chicken broth into the eggs.
+To make avgolemono sauce, whisk room-temperature eggs with freshly squeezed lemon juice.
+While whisking constantly, slowly pour some hot chicken broth into the eggs.
 Slowly pour the egg mixture into the soup, whisking continually, so the eggs don’t curdle.
-Stir well, turn off heat, and your avgolemono soup is ready for serving.
+Stir well, turn off the heat, and your avgolemono soup is ready for serving.

 How to make the chicken broth

-I make my broth in a 7 quart dutch oven.
-This recipe yields 10 cups of broth.
+I make my broth in a 7-quart Dutch oven.
+This recipe yields about 10 cups of broth.

 Place the chicken in a large pot and add water to cover.
 Bring to a boil.
 Skim the foam and reduce the heat to low.
-Add the onion, carrots, the bay leaves, fresh herbs sprigs, 2 tablespoons of sea salt and about 10 peppercorns.
+Add the onion, carrots, bay leaves, fresh herbs sprigs, two tablespoons of sea salt and about ten peppercorns.
 Cover and simmer for about 1 hour.

 Make the avgolemono

-Add salt, fresh ground pepper and extra lemon juice to taste.
+Add salt, freshly ground pepper and extra lemon juice to taste.

-Serve in bowls with a sprinkle of fresh thyme leaves, chili flakes.
+Serve in bowls with a sprinkle of fresh thyme leaves, and chili flakes.

 Tips & substitutions

-- The trickiest part when you are making avgolemono soup is to pour the chicken broth slowly in the egg mixture.
-If you need to, ask someone to pour the broth slowly, while you whisk.
+- The trickiest part when you are making avgolemono soup is to pour the chicken broth slowly into the egg mixture.
+If you need to, ask someone to pour the broth slowly while you whisk.

-- Chicken broth can be refrigerated for 3-4 days and frozen for 2-3 months.
+- Chicken broth can be refrigerated for 3-4 days and in the freezer for 2-3 months.

-- You can substitute rice with orzo, ditalini or pastina.
+- You can substitute rice with orzo, ditalini, or pastina.
 Some add couscous or quinoa.
-You also have the option to leave rice and pasta out completely.
+You also have the option to leave rice and pasta out altogether.

-- Instead of rice or pasta you can add diced potatoes.
-Just make sure the pieces are diced small enough to cook evenly with the rest of the vegetables.
+- Instead of rice or pasta, you can add diced potatoes.
+Ensure the pieces are diced small enough to cook evenly with the rest of the vegetables.

 - You can add 1 cup grated ripe tomatoes in the broth when you add the rice.
 It makes a delightful pink soup!